hjdhjd/homebridge-unifi-protect/README.md

 - **Support for multiple controllers.** This plugin can support multiple UniFi Protect controllers.
 If you have more than one controller, it's easy to add them to this plugin, and integrate them seamlessly into HomeKit.

-- **Automatic *real-time* detection and configuration of all UniFi Protect devices.** By default - all of your supported UniFi Protect devices are made available in HomeKit without needing any further configuration on your part.
-Additionally, if you add or remove cameras or other devices to your UniFi Protect controller, this plugin will autodetect those configuration changes and add or remove those devices in HomeKit, seamlessly, *in real-time*.
+- **Automatic *realtime* detection and configuration of all UniFi Protect devices.** By default - all of your supported UniFi Protect devices are made available in HomeKit without needing any further configuration on your part.
+Additionally, if you add or remove cameras or other devices to your UniFi Protect controller, this plugin will autodetect those configuration changes and add or remove those devices in HomeKit, seamlessly, *in realtime*.
 No need to restart Homebridge to see your new Protect devices added or removed.

 - **A builtin webUI using the Homebridge webUI plugin framework allows you the ability to [customize the plugin to your needs](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/FeatureOptions.md).** You can apply options globally, for all devices connected to a specific Protect controller, or for individual Protect devices in an intuitive way using the Homebridge HBUP webUI.